opauloh/advanced-react-hooks/README.md

 - **useDebugValue** - When you start writing custom hooks, it can be useful to give them a special label.
 This is especially useful to differentiate different usages of the same hook in a given component.
+(Note: only works on custom hooks)

 ```js
 function useCount({initialCount = 0, step = 1} = {}) {